 •Spruce Mountain This 3-hour hike is rich in bird life.
 Access the trail in Jones State Forest, 4.2 miles south of Plainfield Village.

-•Onion River Sports Pick up some new gear or clothing in this Montpelier shop and spend the day exploring.
+•Onion River Outdoors Pick up some new gear or clothing in this Montpelier shop and spend the day exploring.

 •Stephen Huneck Gallery and Dog Mountain This 400 acre mountain-top farm features a wonderful gallery filled with Huneck's artwork.
 It's a must-see for any dog lover.
 Visit the Dog Chapel and sculpture garden that celebrate the spiritual bond we have with our dogs.
 Just east of St. Johnsbury.
 Of course, bring your dog!